scVENUS/PeekabooAV-Installer/cuckoo/README.md

 ## cuckooprocessor.sh ##

-cuckooprocessor.sh](cuckooprocessor.sh) is a wrapper script that allowes us to start several `cuckoo process` instances in one and catch all their output.
+[cuckooprocessor.sh](cuckooprocessor.sh) is a wrapper script that allowes us to start several `cuckoo process` instances in one and catch all their output.